MadPatrick/somfy/README.md

 sudo apt-get install python3-requests
 ```

-Add your Somfy box Pin number to the local network in etc/hosts
+Add your Somfy box Pin number to the IP in your local network in etc/hosts
 ```
 192.168.1.1 1234-1234-1234
 ```